-If you ordered a system with a network module, connect your network interface cable to the appropriate port on your network module.
-If you are using the DEC OSF/1 or OpenVMS operating systems, the ThinWire port is selected by default.
-You can change to the twisted-pair port by entering the following SRM console command: LF>>>set ewa0_mode twisted.
-(See Appendix A, Console Commands.)
+If you ordered a system with an optional network module, connect your network interface cable to the appropriate port on your network module.
+If you are using the Digital UNIX or OpenVMS operating systems, the ThinWire port is selected by default.
+You can change to the selected port type by using the following SRM console commands: